jason89521/daxus/docs/getting-started.md

 When defining an action, you need to provide two necessary parameters: `fetchData` and `syncModel`. `fetchData` describes how this action fetches data from the server, and `syncModel` determines how the data is synchronized into your model after fetching.

-You may have noticed that the first parameter of `defineAction` has two possible values.
+You may have noticed that the first parameter of `defineAccessor` has two possible values.
 When implementing infinite scrolling, using `'infinite'` is a better choice.
 Otherwise, for most cases, `'normal'` should suffice.

 ## `useFetch` and `useInfiniteFetch`